Kirill Panchenko

-Kirill Viktorovich Panchenko (Кирилл Викторович Панченко; born 16 October 1989) is a Russian footballer who plays as a second striker for FC Arsenal Tula.
+Kirill Viktorovich Panchenko (Кирилл Викторович Панченко; born 16 October 1989) is a Russian football coach and a former player who played as a second striker.
+He is an assistant coach with Dynamo-2 Moscow.

-Career
+Club career

 On 25 June 2013, Panchenko signed with Tom Tomsk.
-A year later, in July 2014, Panchenko signed for reigning Russian Premier League champions PFC CSKA Moscow on a five-year contract.
+A year later, in July 2014, Panchenko signed for reigning Russian Premier League champions CSKA Moscow on a five-year contract.
 Upon signing for CSKA, Panchenko played in the shirt number 11 until Steven Zuber left the club, then he took number 8.

-On 16 June 2016, he was loaned to FC Dynamo Moscow for the 2016–17 season.
+On 16 June 2016, he was loaned to Dynamo Moscow for the 2016–17 season.
 On 23 February 2017, Dynamo announced they have agreed on terms with Panchenko and will activate the buy-out clause to gain his full rights after the loan deal expires at the end of the season.
 CSKA confirmed the permanent transfer on 23 May 2017.

 On 6 August 2020, he signed with Tambov for the term of 3 years, with an option to terminate the contract early in case of Tambov's relegation from the Russian Premier League.

-On 11 October 2020 he moved to FC Arsenal Tula on a two-year contract.
+On 11 October 2020 he moved to Arsenal Tula on a two-year contract.

+On 28 December 2024, Panchenko left Khimki by mutual consent.